port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/tag-azure-resource.md

 ## Prerequisites
 1. This guide assumes that you already have a blueprint for an Azure Storage account with some resources.
 If you haven't done so yet, create the blueprint by referring to this [guide](/create-self-service-experiences/setup-backend/github-workflow/examples/create-azure-resource.md) first.
+2. Prior knowledge of Port Actions is essential for following this guide.
+Learn more about them [here](/create-self-service-experiences/setup-ui-for-action/).
-3. A repository to contain your action resources i.e. the github workflow file.
+3. A GitHub repository to contain your action resources i.e. the github workflow file.

 ## Example - adding tags to a storage account